 Your Child’s First Visit to the Dentist

 Your child’s first dental visit should be just after your child’s first birthday or the first tooth appears.
 The first dental visit is usually short and involves getting your child comfortable in the dental office.
 We may ask you to sit in the dental chair and hold your child during the examination.
 If your child is older, you may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and the dental team.

 We will gently examine your child’s teeth and gums and check the growth and development of their teeth and jaws.
-X-rays may be taken to reveal decay and check on the progress of your child’s permanent teeth under the gums.
+X-rays may be taken to check for cavities and see the development of your child’s permanent teeth in their jaws.
 We’ll talk about their home dental care routine, nutrition, and habits.

 We may clean your child’s teeth and recommend fluoride or dental sealants to help protect the teeth against decay.
 Baby teeth are important as they not only hold space for permanent teeth but they are important to chewing, biting, speech and appearance.
 For this reason, it is important to maintain a healthy diet and daily hygiene.

 What should I tell my child about their First dental visit?